Oak, hickory, cherry, pecan and cows are in a bar.

 Go big or go home!

-Remember when I said that Dallas does it BIG – well upon reading the description the 6 of us actually ordered 2 plates thinking “4 onion RINGS per plate”.
+Remember when I said that Dallas does it BIG – well upon reading the description the 6 of us ordered two plates thinking “4 onion RINGS per plate”.
 Nope.
-In reality it’s 4 entire onions per plate!
+In reality, it’s four whole onions per plate!

 Texas Quail $17.95